Why Try AI

 But there are a few things I’ve come to believe after digging into Claude Code tutorials and watching half the AI Internet2 lose its damn mind over OpenClaw:

-Given this, I think it makes perfect sense to start building a standalone, organized personal knowledge base, untethered from any specific agent.
+Given this, I think it makes perfect sense to start building a standalone, organized context repository, untethered from any specific agent.

 That way, whenever a new awesome agent comes along—OpenClaw 2.0, Claude Code Extra, Gemini Remote, whatever—I’ll have something I can point at and say, “Here, look, this is me and everything I’m working with.
 Let’s go!”